History (BA)

 Welsh language teaching

-The department provides significant opportunities for learning and teaching through the medium of Welsh.
-Subject to staff availability, seminar teaching in Welsh is available on some or all of the major core courses, and at least one Welsh language option is offered in years two and three.
-Welsh language supervision is also available for long essays (Exploring Historical Debate) and dissertations, and students may elect to write all or some of their assessed work and examinations in Welsh.
+We provide opportunities for learning and teaching through the medium of Welsh.
+Subject to staff availability, seminar teaching in Welsh is available on some or all of the core modules.
+Welsh language supervision is also available in Year Two and Year Three for longer projects and for dissertations.
+You may elect to write all or some of your assessed work and examinations in Welsh.

 How will I be supported?